 During the field mission, it was reported that a new submarine pipeline to discharge waters from a treatment plant in the urban areas of Ibiza was under consideration.
 There have been several local objections to this plan.
-During a meeting to discuss this proposal it became clear that an EIA is under preparation and that several alternatives are under consideration.
-The government of Ibiza made clear that will not proceed with this proposal if the EIA indicates potential adverse environmental impacts.
-IUCN considers that the location of any proposed pipeline should not impact on the natural values of the proposed site.
+Additional information has been received by the World Heritage Centre and